Create Custom cnquery Providers

 mypro 0.0.1 with connectors: mytarget

-...Any MQL runtime can be built into a binary that contains these providers.
-Note that builtin providers cannot be updated without creating a new build, and they increase the file size of the runtime.
-However, this approach can be advantageous when you want an overall smaller footprint and tighter security profile.
+...Builtin providers cannot be updated without creating a new build, and they increase the file size of the runtime.
+However, this approach gives you an overall smaller footprint and tighter security profile.